CE-Haneen/Arduino-Light-Control/README.md

-# light-control
+# Arduino-Light-Control
 This project demonstrates how to control 3 LEDs using 3 push buttons with Arduino Uno.

 ## Project Objective
 The goal of this project is to build a simple input-output control system using Arduino.
-Three push buttons are connected as inputs and three LEDs as outputs, Each button when pressed turns on a different LED for a fixed delay .
+Three push buttons are connected as inputs and three LEDs as outputs, Each button when pressed turns on a different LED for a fixed delay.

 ## Components Used
 - Arduino Uno